 Yields: 12-25 moving boxes per shipment (Varied in size)

-Local marketplaces like KSL or Craigslist have thousands of listings that are your local folks giving away free boxes.
+Local classifieds marketplaces, like KSL if you’re in Utah, have thousands of listings that are your local folks giving away free boxes.
 With a simple search you can find hundreds of people willing to give you boxes f0r free or sometimes sell you their boxes for pennies.
 This is easily one of the best ways to find cheap boxes!
-Below is an example listing found on KSL.

 Yields: As many boxes as you are willing to go pick up!